SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Try removing the default case.
    What error do you get?

+Notice how ``let`` can be used in a pattern to assign the value that matched that part of a pattern to a constant.

 After executing the code inside the switch case that matched, the program exits from the switch statement.
 Execution doesn't continue to the next case,